FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 In general, a larger number of dimensions needs more resources to store, process, and compare the resulting embedding vectors.
 Therefore, embeddings models like the Google `embedding-001`, which uses 768 dimensions, are, in therory, cheaper than others like the OpenAI `text-embedding-3-large`, with 3072 dimensions.

-It's important to note that the relationship between dimensions and meaning capture isn't strictly linear; there's a point of diminishing returns where adding more dimensions provides negligible benefit for the added innecesary cost.
+It's important to note that the **relationship between dimensions and meaning capture isn't strictly linear**; there's a point of diminishing returns where adding more dimensions provides negligible benefit for the added innecesary cost.

 {% hint style="info" %}
 **Tip:** To ensure compatibility between an embedding model and a Vector Store index, dimensional alignment is essential.
 Both **the model and the index must utilize the same number of dimensions for vector representation**.
 Dimensionality mismatch will result in upsertion errors, as the Vector Store is designed to handle vectors of a specific size determined by the chosen embedding model.